Amy Hardcastle

+Playing career

+Bradford Bulls

 Born in Halifax, West Yorkshire, Hardcastle first played rugby league for Siddal before taking time away from the game after having her daughter.
 On her return Siddal had disbanded their women's team so Hardcastle joined Bradford Bulls.
 Over the next 10 years Hardcastle experienced considerable success as Bradford won the league title twice and the Challenge Cup once.

+St Helens

 In 2020 Hardcastle left Bradford to join St Helens but did not make her first appearance for St Helens until 2021 as the 2020 season was cancelled due to the COVID-19 pandemic.
 In her first full season with St Helens, Hardcastle scored 23 tries in just 13 appearances.